-Social justice is embedded in the very mission statement of today's social workers.
+Social justice principles are embedded in the very mission statement of today’s social workers.
 The National Association of Social Workers Code of Ethics outlines the need for social workers to promote social justice in their work with others.
 Social justice is one of the six main values of the profession.

-Social justice includes making sure the children get equal opportunities, participation in decision making, and that they are provided with the basic necessities needed to thrive as members of society.
-In promoting social justice, social workers also enhance the social welfare of their underage charges.
+So, what is social justice in social work, and how does it contribute to the core mission of social workers?
+Social justice examples in social work include making sure the children get equal opportunities, participation in decision making, and that they are provided with the basic necessities needed to thrive as members of society.
+By promoting social justice in social work, social workers also enhance the social welfare of their underage charges.

-The principles of social justice are applied in their work with everyone from the disabled, poor, elderly and children.
-When social workers engage in social justice with children, they do what they can to make sure the children receive what they need and are treated like human beings and with respect in the process.
+Social justice in social work can be a crucial element of a social worker’s daily duties.
+The principles of social justice are applied in social work with everyone from the disabled, poor, elderly and children.
+When social workers engage in social justice work with children, they do what they can to make sure the children receive what they need and are treated like human beings and with respect in the process.

-It can be difficult as a social worker to promote social justice for children, as their needs and desires can often be overlooked or considered unimportant.
-They must work hard to make sure their young charges' voices are heard amongst the din of bureaucratic noise.
+It can be difficult as a social worker to promote social justice in their social work with children, as their needs and desires can often be overlooked or considered unimportant.
+They must work hard to make sure their young charges’ voices are heard amongst the din of bureaucratic noise.
 Working as hard to achieve social justice for children as for adults is part of a social worker’s professional responsibility.

 Social workers must protect children from things such as oppression, negative discrimination, human rights violations, and economic injustice.
 They must ensure children get an appropriate degree of freedom for their age, personal privacy, access to quality education and health care, and a standard of living that promotes human dignity.
-All the while working to empower children.
-The dedicated social worker works tirelessly to obtain these things for children.
-They realize the things that come with social justice are just as important to children as adults, and necessary for their healthy physical and emotional development.
+They recognize the common thread between social work and social justice and incorporate these social justice principles into their work with children as well as adults.
+A dedicated social worker should see social justice in social work as necessary for the healthy physical and emotional development of their charges.

 Social justice for children makes for healthy, productive, and engaged members of society as adults.
 Social justice gives children a healthy sense of self-esteem that they will carry with them into adulthood, providing them with ambition, motivation, and a knowledge that a better future for themselves and their families is possible.
 Social workers have the potential to change the world for the better, and it all begins with obtaining strong and superior social justice for children.